ghettosh/ghettocloud/README.md

 --------------

   * 1 or more Linux boxes with libvirt,virt-install installed
-  * at least one OpenBSD machine serving as at least a DHCP server with at lea- st 1GB of storage
+  * at least one OpenBSD machine serving as at least a DHCP server with at least 1GB of storage

 This directory represents a few things: